DevSilv/DevSilv.github.io/_posts/2018/09/09/2018-09-09-a-thought-about-gothic-3-bugs-and-defects.md

 1. i have discovered / encountered them myself while playing;
 2. i consider them as rather-easy to fix (or sometimes just improve) (i am a programmer, although i do not develop games).

-i divided the bugs and defects into two groups: 'gameplay' and 'visual'. each group consists of four aspects: 'environment', 'characters', 'hero' and all others.
+i divided the bugs and defects into two groups: 'gameplay' and 'visual'. each group consists of four aspects: 'environment', 'characters', 'hero' and all other things.

 ### A. gameplay bugs and defects